hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ![Unsuccessful in-band GET from laptop](/img/unsuccessfulinbandgetinwinlaptop.png "Unsuccessful in-band GET from laptop")

-The following paragraphs address In-band Python scripts, PowerShell Cmdlets and VMware infrastructures with respect to the CHIF driver.

 ### In-band Python scripts

 In this section, I will address in-band Python scripts, PowerShell Cmdlets and VMware infrastructures with respect to the CHIF driver.

-The `blobstore://.` URL mentioned above, can also be used in Redfish Python scripts based on the [HPE python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library) to perform in-band management operations.
+The `blobstore://.` URL mentioned above can also be used in Redfish Python scripts based on the [HPE python-ilorest-library](https://github.com/HewlettPackard/python-ilorest-library) to perform in-band management operations.
 Such programs will have the same behavior as iLOrest since iLOrest also uses the HPE Python Redfish library.

-In picture below, you can see the Python example [get_ilo_ip.py](https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/get_ilo_ip.py) configured for in-band management.
+In the picture below, you can see the Python example [get\_ilo\_ip.py](https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Redfish/get_ilo_ip.py) configured for in-band management.
+In the picture, there are a few things you should note, which I’ll itemize here.

 The `grep` command, following the `dmidecode` command, returns all the lines of the `get_ilo_ip.py` file, containing strings `SYSTEM_URL` or `LOGIN_ACCOUNT` or `LOGIN_PASSWORD`.
 Lines starting with a `#` sign are commented lines, and are thus not executed.